• Skip to main content

 Grab this free weather activity for your young learners.
 Making pocket chart sentences is so much fun!

 Today I’m sharing a free set of weather-themed sentences that you can use on a pocket chart with your child or students.
-This freebie is part of our giant weather theme, which has a huge variety of literacy, math, and science activities for your classroom.

 I absolutely love pocket chart sentences because they offer an easy way to teach so many things: